TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal.md

 ### Background

 Induction heating is a non-contact method of transferring energy into conductive materials through electromagnetic induction.
-When a time-varying magnetic field surrounds a conductive body, eddy currents are induced within the material.
-These currents, along with losses due to magnetic hysteresis in ferromagnetic materials, generate heat.
-The technique is valued for its efficiency, cleanliness, and ability to deliver rapid and localized heating.
+When a time-varying magnetic field surrounds a conductive body, eddy currents are induced within the material, and in ferromagnetic materials additional heat arises from magnetic hysteresis losses [9].
+These induced currents are typically concentrated near the surface due to the skin effect, which means the depth of heating strongly depends on frequency and material properties [10].
+The technique is valued for its efficiency, cleanliness, and ability to deliver rapid and localized heating [11].

-In applications where uniform heating is critical, focusing exclusively on surface-level heating can lead to problems such as overheating of the outer regions while the core lags behind in temperature.
+In applications where uniform heating is critical, focusing exclusively on surface-level heating can lead to overheating of the outer regions while the core lags behind in temperature.
 Conversely, targeting only internal heating may cause surface underheating or delays in reaching the desired surface temperature.
-This imbalance can reduce efficiency, compromise material performance, or, in consumer contexts, lead to poor user experience.
-For a circular heating element, in particular, the ability to regulate both surface and core heating ensures even temperature distribution, faster thermal response, and improved overall performance.
+This imbalance reduces efficiency and can compromise performance.
+For circular heating elements in particular, temperature uniformity is heavily influenced by coil geometry, pattern design, and coil–workpiece spacing; suboptimal coil layouts produce visible nonuniformities across the surface [12].
+Multi-field finite element and semi-analytical simulations confirm that coupling between electromagnetic fields and thermal diffusion results in uneven temperature distribution, especially in thicker or more complex shapes [13].

 The key to addressing this challenge lies in the design of the induction heater’s controller.
-By enabling real-time adjustment of inverter frequency and output power, the controller can shift the balance between surface-level and internal heating according to operational needs.
-Furthermore, modern control strategies may integrate feedback from temperature sensors or current sensors, allowing closed-loop operation that adapts dynamically to the heating profile.
-Such an approach has the potential to improve efficiency, enhance safety, and expand the flexibility of induction heating systems in both industrial and consumer applications.
+By enabling real-time adjustment of inverter frequency and output power, the controller can shift the balance between surface-level and internal heating depending on operational needs [14].
+Modern inverter designs use resonant tracking, frequency modulation, and energy-dosing strategies to maintain efficiency while adapting penetration depth [15],[16].
+Furthermore, modern control strategies integrate feedback from sensors—ranging from infrared temperature sensors to magnetic-field or inductive sensors that respond to changes near the Curie point—allowing closed-loop operation that dynamically adapts to the heating profile [17].
+Such adaptive approaches improve energy efficiency, enhance safety, and expand the flexibility of induction heating systems in both industrial and consumer applications [18].

 ### Specifications and Constraints